gkashmy/gkash-react-native-sdk/README.md

 # Gkash DeepLink React Native SDK

 This is the plugin of deep linking for Gkash Payment React Native payment module.
 It is ready to be implemented into any React Native (Expo or React-Native-CLI) project npm install module.
-The reference for implementation Gkash Payment React Native project & can be view through https://www.npmjs.com/package/gkash-react-native-gkashpayment

 ## Installation
 ```